Coder-Devansh/express-validator/docs/feature-sanitization.md

 );
 ```

-In the example above, we are validating `email` and `text` fields,
+In the example above, we are validating `email` and `text` fields and
-so we may take advantage of the same chain to apply some sanitization,
+may take advantage of the same chain to apply some sanitization,
 like e-mail normalization (`normalizeEmail`) and trimming (`trim`)/HTML escaping (`escape`).
 The `notifyOnReply` field isn't validated, but it can still make use of the same `check` function
 to convert it to a JavaScript boolean.